Skip to content

 Layered citation eligibility stack showing crawler access, source evidence, structured data, and off-site references feeding a cited answer

 Fix crawler access and indexability first.
-This is unglamorous and frequently the actual blocker.
-Google AI features need your page indexed and snippet-eligible.
-ChatGPT search summaries need OAI-SearchBot access.
-PerplexityBot should not be blocked if you want Perplexity to index the page’s text.
-Before touching a word of copy, audit robots.txt, CDN and WAF rules, JavaScript rendering, and server logs to confirm the bots you want can reach and render the page.
+Google AI features need the page indexed and snippet-eligible.
+ChatGPT search summaries need OAI-SearchBot access from OpenAI’s published IP ranges.
+PerplexityBot should not be blocked if you want Perplexity to index the page text.
+Check the page response and server logs rather than relying only on a user-agent test.

 What startup and B2B teams should do first

-If you have limited hours this quarter, sequence the work like this.
+If you have limited time this quarter, sequence the work like this.

 For teams that want help with the technical and editorial side together, Triaza’s AI Search & Answer Engine Optimization service pairs naturally with traditional Search Engine Optimization.
 If you need the baseline SEO foundation first, start with SEO Fundamentals for Startups or the deeper SEO and AEO guide.